Skip to main content

 • Training and Awareness: Providing training for stakeholders on TPRM processes and the importance of effective third-party risk management.

 With regulatory bodies calling for enhanced third-party oversight, the imperative for thorough risk and assurance functions has never been greater.
-These functions must delve deeply into the third-party network to ensure that critical risks and compliance requirements are diligently managed and monitored.
+These functions must delve deeply into the third-party network.
+This helps to ensure that critical risks and compliance requirements are diligently managed and monitored.
 Internal auditors are pivotal in this endeavor and should seek to broaden their role in fortifying third-party risk management.

-At Young & Associates, we understand the critical importance of robust TPRM processes and offer expert consulting services to help banks and credit unions strengthen their internal audit functions, risk management, and more.
-By leveraging our expertise, financial institutions can enhance their third-party risk management frameworks, ensuring compliance, mitigating risks, and achieving strategic objectives.
+At Young & Associates, we understand the critical importance of robust TPRM processes.
+We offer expert consulting services to help banks and credit unions strengthen their internal audit functions, risk management, and more.
+By leveraging our expertise, financial institutions can enhance their third-party risk management frameworks, ensuring compliance, mitigating risks and achieving strategic objectives.
 Ultimately, effective TPRM is not just about regulatory compliance; it’s about creating a resilient and thriving financial institution.

 For more information on how Young & Associates can support your internal audit needs, click here.